-- 9. SCHEDULE YOUR MONTHLY COMMITTEE AND PLC MEETINGS AND COMMUNICATION DEADLINES: Schedule these dates to plan the next month's activities and meetings (i.e. in September you plan for October).
-A committee meeting and a PLC meeting should be held every month. - 10.
-DEVELOP A BUDGET: Use the worksheet on page 24 to plan how to fund your annual program.
+9. SCHEDULE YOUR MONTHLY COMMITTEE, PATROL LEADERS' COUNCIL MEETINGS AND COMMUNICATION DEADLINES: Schedule these dates to plan the next month's activities and meetings (i.e. in September you plan for October).
+A committee meeting and a PLC meeting should be held every month.

+10. DEVELOP A BUDGET: Use the worksheet from the Northern Star Scouting Calendar and Resource Guide to plan how to fund your annual program.
 Scouting provides an exciting fundraising tool: the Popcorn Sale in the fall.
 Camp, registration fees, materials and activities should all be paid for by the unit budget.
 Make an activity plan, set a fundraising goal and make sure your families know that if they meet your goal, their Scouting year will be fully paid for.
 Plan it, Raise it, Spend it!
-Additional resources and tools are available at www.NorthernStar.org/Journey. - 11.
-COMMUNICATE THE PLAN: Parents and Scouts will more fully participate in meetings and activities if they have a copy of the plan.
-Make sure that every family receives a copy of the troop calendar. - 12.
-CONDUCT A LEADERSHIP REVIEW: Your Unit Commissioner will be an important resource in helping you evaluate your Pack's leadership needs.
+Additional resources and tools are available at www.northernstar.org/journey.

+11. COMMUNICATE THE PLAN: Parents and Scouts will more fully participate in meetings and activities if they have a copy of the plan.
+Make sure that every family receives a copy of the troop calendar.

+12. CONDUCT A LEADERSHIP REVIEW: Your Unit Commissioner will be an important resource in helping you evaluate your troop's leadership needs.
 What are the positions that need to be filled?
 What is your unit's leader succession plan?